Geoffrey Fenton

 Sir Geoffrey Fenton (c.
-1539 – 19 October 1608) was an English writer, Privy Councillor, and Principal Secretary of State in Ireland.
+1539 – 19 October 1608) was in his younger life a productive English writer of translations from French-language sources during the Elizabethan era.
+He went on to have a prominent career in service to the Crown in Ireland, as Privy Councillor and Principal Secretary of State in Ireland.
+He was thoroughly Protestant in outlook and somewhat remorseless in pursuing his causes.

-Early literary years
+Literary years

-Geoffrey (spelt Jeffrey by Lodge) was born in 1539, the son of Henry Fenton of Sturton-le-Steeple, Nottinghamshire, England and Cicely Beaumont, daughter of Richard Beaumont of Coleorton Hall, Leicestershire, and was the brother of Edward Fenton the navigator.
+Geoffrey (spelled "Jeffrey" by John Lodge) was born in 1539, the son of Henry Fenton of Sturton-le-Steeple, Nottinghamshire, England and Cicely Beaumont, daughter of Richard Beaumont of Coleorton Hall, Leicestershire, and was the brother of Edward Fenton the navigator.